Li Siguang: Biography

 Li studied in Osaka Technical College in Japan and the University of Birmingham in UK in his early years.
 He became a geological professor at Peking University upon his return from abroad in 1920.
 Li Siguang was Wuhan University building preparatory chairman from July 1928 to April 1938.
-He was the president of National Central University (Nanjing University) in 1932.
+He was the president of the National Central University (Nanjing University) in 1932.

 After the People's Republic of China was established, Li held the positions of vice president of the Chinese Academy of Sciences (CAS) and minister of geology.

 After the end of the Cultural Revolution (1966–1976), Xu Chi published Li's biography entitled The Light of Geology (地质之光), which was widely read and made Li a household name in China.